s-k-y-h-i-g-h/Prototype/Enlightenment.md

 # Definitions

 This is the cessation of suffering.
 Expident means are sometimes recommended to reach a state of enlightenment.
 This article is a collection and mish mash of definitions and practices from multiple religions and schools of thought.
-The thing that I am adding is a transhumanist element.
-I believe and have experienced the cessation of suffering through technological and scientific means.
-I am just another example.
-I am nobody.
-Please bear that in mind.

 # Expident Means
 - [Definition](https://www.nichirenlibrary.org/en/ott/PART-1/2)